 - 1. Go to the LoopMIDI website, download and install it. - 2.
 Launch the LoopMIDI application.
 Follow the example below to create the MIDI ports - 3.
-Create 2 MIDI ports: "from PusheR2 1", and "to PusheR2 1"
+Create 2 MIDI ports: "PusheR3_IN", and "PusheR3_OUT"

 Mac:

 Mac users can use the native IAC bus to create the necessary ports.
 Please follow these steps.
 For video instructions, please refer to this video HERE.